ServerHubOrg/serverhub-mvc/README.md

 ## Latest Update

+Extra parameters added to controller actions (id and search string extracted from URL).

 Support default page configuration under WebDir directory.
 And fully support for custom 404 pages.

 Detailed update could be found on CHANGELOG.md (English only).